 Eduardo and Mariana talk about their work and why it is meaningful to them:

 “We first discovered ATD Fourth World in 2004 and worked in Peru, Bolivia and France.
 Our personal search for meaningful work brought us back to our own country, to our ancestral roots, and helped us discover life in the countryside.

-“Today, we are living in Vale in Prata, a small community with modest farms in the rural district of Mirantão, sixty kilometres from the town of Resende, with hospitals, banks and supermarkets.
-It might look like we are isolated.
+“Today, we are living in Vale in Prata, a small community with modest farms in the rural district of Mirantão.
+Prata is sixty kilometres from the town of Resende, with hospitals, banks and supermarkets.
+It might look isolated.
 However, we interact deeply with other people.
 We are trying to get away from the principles of individualism that results in both accumulation and scarcity.

-“Beyond our local roots, we are all connected to the people of Petrópolis and Morro dos Anjos, to the Indians of Bahia, and the members of the Landless Workers’ Movement.
+“Beyond our local roots, we are all connected to the people of Petrópolis and Morro dos Anjos.
+Along with the Indians of Bahia, and the members of the Landless Workers’ Movement.
 By living in this way, we are offering the best of ourselves to build a society free of poverty and the suffering and violence it creates.”

-* The Landless Workers’ Movement emerged in Brazil at the start of the 1980s following the land occupations in the state of Rio Grande do Sul.
-It calls for agricultural reform, and in particular a more equitable redistribution of land in a country where 1% of the population owns approximately half of the cultivable area.
+* The Landless Workers’ Movement emerged in Brazil at the start of the 1980s.
+Following the land occupations in the state of Rio Grande do Sul.
+It calls for agricultural reform.
+In particular a more equitable redistribution of land.
+In Brazil 1% of the population owns approximately half of the cultivable area.
 The Landless Workers’ Movement stands up for agricultural production that respects sustainable development.